-There are a lot of different earbuds on the market, and it can be tough to decide which ones are right for you.
+There are a lot of different earbuds on the market, and it can be hard to decide which ones are best for you.
 If you decide between Jabra vs Bose earbuds, you should keep a few things in mind.

 Both brands offer great sound quality, but Jabra earbuds tend to be more affordable.
-Bose earbuds are known for their noise-canceling capabilities, so they might be the better option if you’re looking for.
-Ultimately, it comes down to personal preference, so it’s important to try out both brands before deciding.
+Bose earbuds are known for their ability to block out noise, so they might be the best choice if you’re looking for.
+In the end, it comes down to personal preference, so it’s important to try both brands before choosing.

 Bose Earbuds vs Jabra: Which Noise-cancelling Earbuds Win?

 Price and value

 The greatest wireless earphones generally have a $200 or more premium price tag.
 The QuietComfort Earbuds ($280) and the Jabra Elite 85t ($230) are expensive items that you can spend your Christmas money on.

 We feel that the Elite 85t provides greater functionality for your money.
 As enticing as Bose’s ANC technology and call quality are, some of the QuietComfort Earbuds’ flaws may make you reconsider paying the extra.

 Active noise cancellation

 No wireless earbuds can compete with the QuietComfort Earbuds’ active noise canceling.
 It’s amazing how Bose was able to take the same ANC found in the Bose 700 and improve on its capabilities with half the microphones.